sst/sst/www/docs/learn/make-updates.md

 });
 ```

-Just as the previous chapter, we are asking the query to return the comments as well.
+Like the previous chapter, we are making the query to return the comments as well.

 We are doing one extra thing here, we are telling our GraphQL client the type we are expecting in return.
 This is to fix a quirk of Urql's [Document Cache](https://formidable.com/open-source/urql/docs/basics/document-caching/#document-cache-gotchas).

-We need a little bit of background to understand what's going on.

-### GraphQL client caching
+:::info Behind the scenes

 As we looked at in the [last chapter](render-queries.md#typesafe-graphql-client), we are using Urql as our GraphQL client.
 One notable feature of Urql is the way it caches our requests.

-It avoids sending the same requests to a GraphQL API repeatedly by caching the result of each query.
+It avoids sending the same request to a GraphQL API repeatedly by caching the result of each query.
 It works like the cache in a browser.
 So if you go to your app homepage, navigate to an article, and navigate back; the homepage will load instantly.
-Urql automatically tracks what's been fetched and refetches queries when the data is mutated.
+Urql automatically tracks what's been fetched and refetches queries when the data has been mutated.

-By default, this is an in-memory cache, but you can configure Urql to store this in local storage as well.
+By default, this is an in-memory cache, but you can configure Urql to store this in the browser's local storage.
 Urql's powerful caching mechanism is partly why we recommend it in our starter.

-:::info Behind the scenes
-Behind the scenes, Urql creates a key for each request that is sent based on a query and its variables.
+Behind the scenes, Urql creates a key for each request that's sent based on a query and its variables.
 It also requests additional type information from the GraphQL API.
 This adds an additional `__typename` field to a query's results.
-This field returns the name of the type, and Urql keeps track of this.
+This field specifies the type being returned, and Urql keeps track of this.

-So in the future when we send a mutation and Urql notices that it has a type that was requested in a cached query, it'll invalidate the cache automatically!
+So when we send a mutation and Urql notices that it has a type that was previously requested in a cached query, it'll invalidate that query's cache automatically!

-This works great except for the case where a query returns an empty set of results and no `__typename` field.
-Without this info Urql wouldn't know that it needs to invalidate the cache.
+This works great except for the case where a query returns an empty set of results and there is no `__typename` field.
+Without this info, Urql wouldn't know that it needs to invalidate the cache.
 :::

-Next, we need to add the mutation to post comments.
+Next, we need to add the mutation to post a comment.

+### Typed mutations

 <ChangeText>

-Add this below the query that we just edited above.
+Add this below the `useTypedQuery`.

 </ChangeText>